CumulusNetworks/docs/content/cumulus-linux-42/Installation-Management/Installing-a-New-Cumulus-Linux-Image.md

 {{< /tabs >}}

-## Additional Installation Options
+## ONIE Installation Options

-The Cumulus Linux image is a self-extracting executable file that includes several command line options you can use to perform basic switch configuration automatically after installation completes and Cumulus Linux boots for the first time.
-These command line options enable you to:
+The Cumulus Linux image is a self-extracting executable file.
+You can run several installer command line options from ONIE to perform basic switch configuration automatically after installation completes and Cumulus Linux boots for the first time.
+These options enable you to:

 - Set a unique password for the *cumulus* user
 - Apply a Cumulus Linux license